Famous investor Warren Buffett said “bitcoin will end badly” and “bitcoin is rat poison squared.” This is his general view of all cryptocurrency.

 Always heed a bit of advice I learned from a person who used to work on Wall Street: “if they talk about buying, they’ve already bought.”

 Why you can’t compare the prices of different cryptocurrencies

 Truth is, nobody knows.
-It’s hard to know what’s cheap or not when you’re dealing with a speculative asset like cryptocurrency and it’s useless to use price as a factor.
-That would be like paying $24 for a Big Mac instead of paying $30 for a filet mignon because you thought the Big Mac was a better deal.
-In reality, the steak is a fair price and the Big Mac costs $20 more than you would spend if you went to McDonald’s.
+It’s hard to know what’s cheap or not when you’re dealing with a speculative asset like cryptocurrency.
+That would be like paying $15 for a Big Mac instead of paying $30 for a filet mignon because you thought the Big Mac was a better deal.
+In reality, the steak is a fair price and the Big Mac costs $10 more than you would spend if you went to McDonald’s.